DSecureMe/vmc-demo/README.md

 - on port `:5601` you can find Kibana panel with sample KPIs.
 - on port `:8081` you can find Ralph with sample assets (login ralph, password: ralph).
 - on port `:9000` you can find The Hive with the sample alerts(login admin, password: admin).
-- on port `:8080/admin` you can find VMC admin panel with the sample configuration (login admin, password: adminadmin).
+- on port `:8080` you can find VMC admin panel with the sample configuration (login admin, password: admin).

 More guides will be published on [doc report](https://github.com/DSecureMe/vmc-docs) very soon